NyashaJiri/Microsoft-365-Small-Business-Deployment-Lab-2/docs/phase-07-self-service-password-reset.md

 | Initiated by — Type | User |
 | User Principal Name | sarah.johnson@nyashajiri.com |

 The audit event directly supports a successful self-service password reset for Sarah.
 The status reason is more specific than the general activity name: it explicitly records that the password was reset.
-No additional audit events, failure codes, or registration events are inferred.

 ### Validation record